PaulFrankling/recip_me/README.md

 * Indigo Dye `#033F63`
 * Cool Grey `#888DA7`

+The colour of the footer, Category card titles and Recipe card titles is Rose Madder `#E71D36` converted to `rgba(231, 29, 54)`.
+I have added `0.4` to the end of it to make it slightly transparent for the cards and felt it suited the footer as well.

 ### Typography

 I have chosen the font **Dancing Script** for my project title; RecipMe.
 I have also used this font for the headings on each page.